MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshooting-user-personalization.md

 As a tenant administrator, you can do the following to mitigate the issue.

 > [!NOTE]
-> It's recommended to take a screenshot of any personalizations done, before deleting them.
+> The following steps will delete records with compilation errors and the specific user personalizations will be deleted.
+It's recommended to take a screenshot of any personalizations done, before deleting them.

 1. In [!INCLUDE[prod_short](includes/prod_short.md)], in the **Tell Me** box, enter **Personalized Pages**, and then choose the related link.
 1. On the **Personalized Pages** page, use the filter pane to show records that belong to the impacted user.